 Plus, you will end up paying similar numbers for lesser activities and attractions on your visit to Las Vegas.

-Another bonus, as we mentioned earlier in this review of the secret food tour in Las Vegas, you will not need to eat dinner after taking this tour.
+Another bonus, as we mentioned earlier in this review of the secret food tour Las Vegas, is you will no longer need to eat dinner after taking this tour.
 We even took some of the wings from our first stop as left overs for later.

 So you can subtract the cost of eating out for one evening from the cost of the tour.